---

 IPUMS distributes spatial data for several projects.

-system.
+extract system.
 Look for a **Geography and GIS** link in the **Supplemental

 Data** section of the project's website to find spatial data files